RickStrahl/SetResolution/README.md

-# Set Windows Display Resolution Command Line Tool
+# Set Windows Display Resolution from Command Line

 This small command line utility allows you to quickly set Windows Display Resolutions.